The average hourly pay for a Medical Coding Auditor is $24.90.

 Medical Coding Auditor Job Listings

-Pay by Experience Level for Medical Coding Auditor
+What is the Pay by Experience Level for Medical Coding Auditors?